Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "One machine can do the work of fifty ordinary men.
-No machine can do the work of one extraordinary man."
+> "Cultivate the merry heart, develop the happiness habit, and life will become a continual feast."
-> — **Elbert Hubbard**
+> — **Norman Vincent Peale**

 ---